-In August 2021, in order to ensure that the interests of the non-management directors are best aligned with the interests of the Company's common shareholders, each of the non-management directors (or, in the case of two directors, their affiliated trusts to which the Caret Units had been issued) entered into agreements to exchange their Caret Units that were granted at the time of plan adoption into shares of the Company's common stock.
+In August 2021, in order to ensure that the interests of the non-management directors are best aligned with the interests of the Company's common shareholders, each of the nonmanagement directors (or, in the case of two directors, their affiliated trusts to which the Caret Units had been issued) entered into agreements to exchange their Caret Units that were granted at the time of plan adoption into shares of the Company's common stock.
 Effective December 1, 2021, each non-management director (or, in the case of two directors, their affiliated trusts to which the Caret Units had been issued) exchanged 3,750 Caret Units for 2,546 shares of the Company's common stock.
 The Company's board of directors approved the exchanges having considered the report of a leading independent valuation firm.

 The Company adopted an equity incentive plan to provide equity incentive opportunities to members of the Manager's management team and employees who perform services for the Company, the Company's non-management directors, advisers, consultants and other personnel (the "2017 Equity Incentive Plan").
 The 2017 Equity Incentive Plan provides for grants of stock options, shares of restricted common stock, phantom shares, dividend equivalent rights and other equity-based awards, including long-term incentive plan units.
+In the second quarter 2022, the Company issued 26,000 fully-vested shares with a fair value of \$1.1 million, or \$43.51 per share, to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors.
 In the second quarter 2021, the Company issued 16,000 fully-vested shares with a fair value of \$1.1 million, or \$69.86 per share, to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors.
-In the second quarter 2020, the Company issued 22,000 fully-vested shares with a fair value of \$1.0 million, or \$46.94 per share, to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors.
+In the second quarter 2021, the Company issued 16,000 fully-vested shares with a fair value of \$1.1 million, or \$69.86 per share, to its directors who are not employees of the Manager or iStar in consideration for their annual services.
 In the first quarter 2019, the Company granted 25,000 restricted stock units with a fair value of \$0.5 million, or \$19.15 per share, under the 2017 Equity Incentive Plan to an employee of the Manager, representing the right to receive 25,000 shares of the Company's common stock, which vested in January 2022.
 Grants under the 2017 Equity Incentive Plan are recognized as compensation costs ratably over the applicable vesting period and recorded in "General and administrative" in the Company's consolidated statements of operations.
-As of March 31, 2022, an aggregate of 724,500 shares remain available for issuance pursuant to future awards under the Company's 2017 Equity Incentive Plan.
+As of September 30, 2022, an aggregate of 698,500 shares remain available for issuance pursuant to future avards under the Company's 2017 Equity Incentive Plan.

 Noncontrolling Interests-Noncontrolling interests includes unrelated third-party equity interests in ventures that are consolidated in the Company's consolidated financial statements and Caret Units that have been granted to employees of the Company's Manager.
+See also "Redeemable Noncontrolling Interests" in Note 3.

-Accumulated Other Comprehensive Income (Loss)-Accumulated other comprehensive income (loss) consists of net unrealized gains (losses) on the Company's derivative transactions
+Accumulated Other Comprehensive Income (Loss)-Accumulated other comprehensive income (loss) consists of net unrealized gains (losses) on the Company's derivative transactions.